Autodidac/AlmondAI/AlmondAI/docs/GPT_SETUP.md

 The bridge extracts the first message content (`choices[0].message.content`) or, if provided, the aggregated `output_text`.
 Custom providers should mimic one of these shapes.

+## Using LM Studio

+LM Studio bundles an OpenAI-compatible HTTP server.
+After enabling it inside the
+application:

+1. Start the server for the model you want to supervise with.
+2. Either export `ALMONDAI_CHAT_KIND=lmstudio` before launching AlmondAI (the endpoint defaults to `http://127.0.0.1:1234/v1/chat/completions` and the model defaults to `lmstudio`) or run `chat use lmstudio` inside the console to apply the same defaults interactively.
+3. Issue `generate` commands and the runtime will route requests through LM Studio.

+If LM Studio listens on another port or you want to address a specific model name, pass explicit values to `chat use lmstudio <endpoint> <model>`.
+The local server does not require an API key, so the header is omitted automatically.

 ## Seeding and persistence